NexPlayer/NexPlayer_Unity_Plugin/README.md

     - State of the playback
 - Widevine DRM on Android and iOS for HLS & DASH videos
 - DRM on local videos and streaming
+- Support for 360 video playback and virtual reality [VR]

 ## Supported Platform
 | Platform | Supported Graphics APIs | HLS | DASH | Local | Inside App (Streaming Assets) |